 - If the exhaust air contains light dust, fume or moisture, a backward inclined or radial centrifugal fan would be preferred.

 - If the particulate load in the exhaust air is high or when material is handled, the normal selection would be a radial centrifugal fan.

 - If the exhaust air contains explosive or flammable material, spark resistant construction (explosion proof motor if the motor is in the air stream) should be selected to conform to the standards of the National Fire Protection Association and provincial governmental regulations.

-- If the exhaust air contains corrosive contaminants, a protective coating or special materials of construction (stainless, fibreglass, etc.) may have to be used in construction of the fan and motor.
+- If the exhaust air contains corrosive contaminants, a fan with a protective coating or made of special materials (stainless, fibreglass, etc.) may have to be used.

 You may or may not know how much air has to be moved by the fan.
 You may also not know the amount of resistance in the exhaust system that the fan has to overcome and what is the fan efficiency.
 However, the following general information may be helpful:

 - Fan size should be determined by performance requirements.
 Inlet size and location, fan weight and ease of maintenance also must be considered.
 The most efficient fan size may not fit the physical space available.